Everything You Need to Know About Wolf Spiders in Georgia

 Wolf spiders are some of the most fearsome spiders in the Atlanta GA area.
 With a much larger size, blistering pace, a predatory nature and a name to match, it’s no wonder that so many people jump at the sight of a wolf spider.

 But how worried do we have to be about wolf spiders?
 Do wolf spiders bite humans?
 Are they venomous?
 In this blog, our spider specialists at Allgood Pest Solutions will answer all of the commonly asked questions about wolf spiders and teach you how to deal with one when you find it in your home.

 What Do Wolf Spiders Look Like?

-- Washing the bite with warm water and soap.
+- Wash the bite area with soap and warm water

 Everything You Need to Know About Wolf Spiders in Georgia in Atlanta & Knoxville Metros and Surrounding Areas

 Serving Clients in Atlanta GA and Knoxville TN